OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Purpose**

 The OWASP AI Exchange is as an open source collaborative document to advance the development of global AI security standards and regulations.
 It provides a comprehensive overview of AI threats, vulnerabilities, and controls to foster alignment among different standardization initiatives.
 This includes the EU AI act,  ISO/IEC 27090 (AI security), the [OWASP ML top 10](https://mltop10.info/), the [OWASP LLM top 10](https://llmtop10.com/), and [OpenCRE](https://opencre.org) - which we want to use to provide the AI Exchange content through the security chatbot [OpenCRE-Chat](https://opencre.org/chatbot).

 Our **mission** is to be the authoritative source for consensus, foster alignment, and drive collaboration among initiatives - NOT to set a standard, bu to drive standards.
 By doing so, it provides a safe, open, and independent place to find and share insights for everyone.
 See [AI Exchange LinkedIn page](https://www.linkedin.com/company/owasp-ai-exchange/).

 Maintained here at [owaspai.org](https://owaspai.org) it currently uses both a Github repository and a Word Document for contributions.
 It is is an **open-source living document** for the worldwide exchange of AI security expertise.
 It serves, for example,  as input to security standardization for the EU AI Act towards mid-November (your help is urgently needed!).
 The document is maintained by OWASP as part of the [OWASP AI guide](https://owasp.org/www-project-ai-security-and-privacy-guide/) project.
 It will periodically publish content with credited contributions into the Guide.

-Table of content:
+Table of contents:
 * [How to contribute](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/edit/main/owaspaiexchange.md#how-to-contribute)
 * [Introduction](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/owaspaiexchange.md#introduction)
 * [Summary](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/owaspaiexchange.md#summary)